-No. 14 Arizona shuts down No. 3 UCLA in 96-85 win
+Trier returns, No. 14 Arizona shuts down No. 3 UCLA 96-85

 Hamilton made two free throws that left UCLA trailing by six with just over a minute to go.
 But Markkanen dunked off his offensive rebound, got fouled and made the free throw to extend Arizona's lead to 92-83.

+''It's a big win.
+It means a lot them being ranked number three,'' Markkanen said. ''We knew their transition offense was really tough.
+We focused on getting back after crashing the offensive glass.
+It worked extremely well at times.''

 The Bruins came in averaging a league-best 93.3 points and had been beating opponents by an average of 17.8 points.
-Arizona's top-rated defense was allowing 61.8 points.
+Arizona's defense was allowing 61.8 points.

 Down 29-27, the Wildcats closed the first half on a 21-8 run to lead 48-37 at the break.
-They hit four 3-pointers in the spurt, including one by Allonzo Trier, who singlehandedly outscored the Bruins 6-0 to end the half in his first game of the season.
+They hit four 3-pointers in the spurt, including one by Trier, who singlehandedly outscored the Bruins 6-0 to end the half in his first game of the season.

+''They have to change up their game plan,'' Simmons said. ''We had another player that they didn't know was coming.
+That was big.''

 Ball carried the Bruins in the first half with 15 points.
 The rest of his teammates shot 9 of 25 from the field.